Lunarexxy/Sims4-to-TU-converter/README.md

 # Sims 4 to Tower Unite converter
  This Blender script makes it easier to import Sims 4 models into Tower Unite, by automating the process of merging/renaming Sims 4 vertex groups to fit [Tower Unite's Blender Suite](https://forums.pixeltailgames.com/t/tower-unite-blender-tools-1-2-4/41541) armature.

  It relies on the .dae models exported by [TS4-SimRipper](https://github.com/thepancake1/TS4-SimRipper), so please use that!
-The settings I use when exporting from TS4SimRipper are *"Single mesh and texture"* and *"Clean DAE mesh"*.
-You can use the other mesh settings as well, but I found that having multiple meshes often just made things harder in the long run. *(I have no idea if .obj files would work too, never tried!
-Have fun being a pioneer if you want~)*
+See the image below for which settings to use.

- Also keep in mind that Tower Unite currently has a [30,000 vertex limit](https://towerunite.com/sdk/rules) on player models.
-If your model has more vertices than this, many players might not be able to see it in-game!
-Very detailed things, like modded clothes and hair, might push you over the limit, but the vanilla and DLC choices are usually okay.
-Tower Unite may also add vertices when importing, for some reason, so be mindful of that.
+ Keep in mind that Tower Unite currently has a [30,000 vertex limit](https://towerunite.com/sdk/rules) on uploading player models.
+The vanilla and DLC options from Sims 4 usually work fine, but modded content tends to push it over the limit.
+Tower Unite may also add vertices when importing, for some reason.

 ## How to install
 * Download the latest **[Sims4_to_TU_converter.zip](https://github.com/Lunarexxy/Sims4-to-TU-converter/releases/tag/latest)** file